FrederikBlem/DLS-ExamProject/README.md

 ## Docker setup (and reset)

-First time setup is done simply with the command:
+First time setup is done simply from the RollCall directory with the command:
 ```
 docker-compose up
 ```